 - otherwise violate our intellectual property rights, including using it to develop another product or service.

 Ownership.
-Except for User Content, all content in the Site and Services, including text, graphics, data, photographic images, moving images, sound, drawings, and software is either owned by Stride or licensed by Stride from third-parties.
-All content in the Site and Services is protected by copyright, trademark, patent and other laws relating to the protection of intellectual property.
-You do not own any User Content except that which you have submitted.
+EAs between you and Stride and except for User Content, all content in the Site and Services, including text, graphics, data, photographic images, moving images, sound, drawings, and software (“Software Services”) is either owned by Stride or licensed by Stride from third-parties.
+All content in the Site and Services Content is protected by copyright, trademark, patent and other laws relating to the protection of intellectual property.

 Access.
 You are responsible for getting access to the Site and Service.
 You must provide and are responsible for all equipment necessary to access the Site and Service.
 However, you are not responsible for all fees connected with access or for providing all equipment if you are enrolled in a public school for which Stride provides the Service and that school has given you the equipment and/or partial or full reimbursement of access fees.